top of page

 Trip Cost: $85

-Prerequisite: Avalanche Safety Training Level One
+Prerequisite: Avalanche Safety Training Level (AST 1) One

 Prerequisite: none - great beginner trip